 A trusted advisor to US and multinational businesses, Saul Morgenstern helps clients achieve their business objectives within the complex framework of antitrust and competition law, enforcement and regulation.
 He has represented businesses in a variety of industries in complex antitrust and other commercial disputes, class actions and multijurisdictional litigation before US federal and state courts, international arbitral tribunals, and in US government, state and foreign investigations.
 He also advises US and global companies with respect to the antitrust implications of mergers, acquisitions, joint ventures, trade association activities, distribution and pricing programs and other aspects of competitor and customer relations.

 Mr. Morgenstern speaks and writes regularly on antitrust and compliance issues facing US and multi-national businesses, and most recently Co-Chaired the Practising Law Institute's two-day program "Antitrust Law Institute 2021: Developments and Hot Topics."
 He also maintains an active pro bono practice primarily focused on education access and related issues facing disadvantaged and disabled students and communities.

-- Generic pharmaceuticals manufacturer in defense of wholesaler (direct purchaser) and third party payor (indirect purchaser) class, opt-out direct and indirect purchaser actions, and State enforcement and damages actions, in a consolidated multi-district litigation and related state court actions, in which plaintiffs allege that the company conspired with several other generic drug makers to increase prices of a number of different generic drugs, creams, lotions and ointments.
+- Generic pharmaceuticals manufacturer in defense of wholesaler (direct purchaser) and third party payor (indirect purchaser) class, opt-out direct and indirect purchaser actions, and State enforcement and damages actions, in a consolidated federal multi-district litigation and related state court actions, in which plaintiffs allege that the company conspired with several other generic drug makers to increase prices of a number of different generic drugs, creams, lotions and ointments.
 (US District Court, E.D.
 Pa).

 - Brand name pharmaceutical manufacturer against third party payor health plans claims that it brought so-called "sham" litigation to enforce patents in an effort to impede generic competition.
 Motion to dismiss granted and affirmed on appeal.
 United Food and Commercial Workers Unions and Employers Midwest Health Benefits Fund, et al. v.
 Novartis Pharmaceuticals Corporation, et al. (US Court of Appeals, First Circuit; US District Court, D. Mass.).